On the Diophantine problem related to power circuits: Introduction

 which is closely related to power circuits.
+Here $\mathbb{N}$ denotes the set of natural numbers including zero, and $\mathbb{N}_{>k}$ denotes the set of natural numbers greater than $k$.

-The Diophantine problem is an algorithmic question to decide if a given equation or a system of equations over $\tilde{N}$ has a solution or not.
-The classical Diophantine problem over structure $\langle \mathbb{N}; +, \times, 1 \rangle$ known as Hilbert's tenth problem is undecidable, as was proved by Matiyasevich \cite{Mat} after the work of Davis, Putnam and Robinson \cite{DPR}.
-Note that Semenov \cite{Sem} proved decidability of the first-order theory of natural numbers with addition and exponentiation $\langle \mathbb{N}; +, 2^x, 1 \rangle$.
-It implies that the Diophantine problem over this structure is also decidable.
+Recall that the Diophantine problem $\mathcal{DP}(\widetilde{N})$ over $\widetilde{N}$ is the algorithmic problem of deciding whether a given equation or a system of equations over $\widetilde{N}$ has a solution.
+The classical Diophantine problem $\mathcal{DP}(\mathbb{N})$ over the structure $\langle \mathbb{N}; +, \cdot, 1 \rangle$, known as Hilbert's tenth problem, is undecidable, as proved by Matiyasevich in \cite{Mat}, building on earlier work of Davis, Putnam, and Robinson in \cite{DPR}.
+On the other hand, Semenov in \cite{Sem} proved decidability of the first-order theory of natural numbers with addition and exponentiation $\langle \mathbb{N}; +, x \mapsto 2^x, 1 \rangle$.
+It follows that the Diophantine problem over this structure is decidable.

-In this paper we prove undecidability of the Diophantine problem over structure $\tilde{N}$.
-As a consequence it solves another problem from \cite{MUW2} (Problem 10.5): "Is $\tilde{N}$ automatic?"
-The answer is "No" because an automatic structure has decidable first-order theory \cite{KN}, and therefore decidable Diophantine problem.
+In this paper, we prove that the Diophantine problem over the structure $\widetilde{N}$ is undecidable.
+As a consequence, this resolves another question posed in~\cite[Problem~10.5]{MUW2}: ``Is $\widetilde{N}$ automatic?''
+The answer is negative, since every automatic structure has a decidable first-order theory~\cite{KN}, and hence a decidable Diophantine problem.